systematic-magic/AgingPubMed/editorials_pdf.rst

 "Email:" section can be found at the end of the article right after the Correspondence section.

 11.1.
-Check that there is no blank line between Correspondence: and Email: sections.
+Check that there is no blank line between Correspondence and Email sections.

-11.2.Check that email section has a title "Email:" (:ref:`title case<title_case>` and followed by colon (:)).
+11.2.
+Check that email section has a title "Email:" (:ref:`title case<title_case>` and followed by colon (:)).

 11.3.
 Check that "Email:" is formatted in black, bold and italic font.